-The Rose City routinely ranks among the best destinations worldwide for vegetarian and vegan travelers — just ask CNN or PETA.
+The Rose City routinely ranks among the best destinations worldwide for vegetarian and vegan travelers — just ask Forbes or PETA.
 Many of the city’s eateries, including dive bars, brunch spots and even Voodoo Doughnut (notorious for its bacon maple bar), offer plant-based options, making dining out a cinch for vegans.

 For a once-in-a-lifetime eating experience, reserve a spot for the nightly nine-to-12-course tasting menu at Farm Spirit, where farm-to-fork plates might include braised artichoke, sweet and sour squash, herb-crusted filbert cheese or lemon-spruce vegan meringue with berry sorbet.

 Speaking of brunch, the pumpkin cinnamon rolls at Blossoming Lotus are legendary — these gooey treats pack the heft of a small gourd.
 Other popular plates at this globetrotting eatery include live nachos, bibimbap and Thai salads.

 Believe it or not, many of Portland’s best plant-based eats double as drinking snacks.
 Vegans love sister bars Bye and Bye, located in Northeast Portland’s Alberta Arts District, and Sweet Hereafter, located on Southeast Belmont.
 Both bars are known for their flavorful tofu bowls, and even carnivores crave their signature subs stuffed with meatballs or buffalo soy curls.

 Indian-inspired The Sudra serves some of the city’s tastiest bar food, including cruciferous pakora, chickenless tikka masala and kale-infused dosas at their N Mississippi and Laurelhurst outposts.
 For classic greasy goodness, feast on faux mozzarella sticks and bacon cheeseburgers at punk music venue Black Water Bar.